-Other social care institutions use the opportunity to transform basements located under buildings at the territory of the institution into protective structures.
-Shelter capacity is calculated based on the perform their functions related to the reduction of vulnerability to threats and easing of any destructive consequences of the initial displacement cause.
+- Two more (Kryvchyk psychoneurological boarding house and Bazaliya boarding house for senior citizens and people with disabilities) have set up simplest shelters in semi-basement promises on the ground floor. - Other social care institutions use the opportunity to transform basements located under buildings at the territory of the institution into protective structures. - Shelter capacity is calculated based on the number of residents and service personnel at the workplace.